 Once known as Lake Buena Vista Shopping Village, and most recently as Downtown Disney (DTD), Disney Springs is now home to more than 150 shops, restaurants and attractions.
 It is the place to go when you don’t have a Park ticket for the day, need a little retail therapy, or when you simply can’t take eating another chicken nugget.
-It’s also open long after the Parks have closed, making it the preferred Disney nightlife locale.
+It’s also usually open after the Parks have closed, making it the preferred Disney nightlife locale.

 Disney Springs is now divided into four distinct areas; The Marketplace, Town Center, The Landing and The West Side.
 As of 2013, Disney has been reimagining DTD into “Disney Springs”; adding more shopping, more restaurants and more (much needed) parking.
-As of today (May, 2021), Disney Springs has been pretty-well completed, but there are some significant changes that are constantly reconfiguring the space previously occupied by Pleasure Island and the West Side.
+As of today (April, 2022), Disney Springs has been pretty-well completed, but there are some changes that are constantly reconfiguring the space previously occupied by Pleasure Island and the West Side.
 These areas are now full of new restaurants and shops and construction continues to change the landscape daily.

 Parking is now managed in two 5-level parking decks, Orange and Lime.
 The coolest thing about the decks is that EVERY spot is monitored automatically and thus each row can tell you exactly how many spots are available (and the little “camera” above each spot glows green when there’s an open space).
 This makes finding a spot INFINITELY easier, and given that there’s now about 5x the number of spots available, parking is much simpler.